-So that, rejoicing now with devotion at the Redeemer's coming in the flesh, you may be endowed with the rich reward of eternal life when he comes again in majesty.
+So that you, who now rejoice with devotion at our Redeemer's coming in the flesh, may be endowed with the rich reward of eternal life when he comes again in majesty.

 And may the blessing of almighty God, the Father, and the Son, ♣ and the Holy Spirit, come down on you and remain with you for ever.
+R. Amen.